PrivSec-dev/privsec.dev/content/os/Firewalling with MirageOS on Qubes OS.md

 - Fast startup time.

 ## Disadvantages
-- No official package for Qubes OS and while [Qubes Mirage Firewall](https://github.com/mirage/qubes-mirage-firewall) is still maintained, it has not had an official release since 2020.
+- No official package for Qubes OS and while [Qubes Mirage Firewall](https://github.com/mirage/qubes-mirage-firewall) is still maintained, it rarely gets an official release.
 This means that you need to follow the development process on GitHub and make a new build yourself whenever there is a new commit.
 - Does not work well with the Windows PV network driver.
 With that being said, the Windows PV networking driver is pretty buggy on its own, and I don't recommend that you use it anyways.

-## MirageOS 4.2

-As of this writing, the main branch of Qubes Mirage Firewall is still on the old MirageOS 3.10.
-The Dockerfile it uses is also extremely old (still on Fedora 32), and no longer works without some patching.
-As such, I recommend building Mirage 4.2 from this [pull request](https://github.com/mirage/qubes-mirage-firewall/pull/140) instead.

 ### Prebuilt Image